Thomvis/Construct/README.md

 The easiest way to use the app is by downloading it from the App Store.

 <a href="https://apps.apple.com/app/construct-for-d-d-5e/id1490015210"><img src="https://github.com/Volorf/Badges/blob/master/App%20Store/App%20Store%20Badge.png?raw=true" width="150" /></a>

+You can find an overview of Construct's features at [construct5e.app](https://www.construct5e.app).

 ### For developers
 Download or checkout the repository and open `Construct.xcworkspace`.